Medici Family

 Medici’s Patronage and the Flourishing of Art and Science

 The Medici recognized the power of art and intellectual pursuits, making significant contributions that transformed Florence into the artistic and cultural hub of the era.
-Their extensive collection of Medici paintings became a symbol of their love for the arts and their immense wealth.
+Their extensive collection of Medici paintings symbolized their love for the arts and their immense wealth.

 The Medici and Leonardo Da Vinci

 One of the most profound relationships the Medici fostered was with the polymath Leonardo Da Vinci.
-The family’s patronage played a significant role in Leonardo’s life and career, giving him the freedom to pursue his wide array of interests.
-More can be learned about this relationship in our in-depth look at the life of Leonardo on our Leonardo Da Vinci biography page.
+The family’s patronage played a significant role in Leonardo’s life and career, allowing him to pursue various interests.
+Our in-depth look at Leonardo’s life on our Leonardo Da Vinci biography page reveals more about this relationship.

 Patronage of Prominent Artists